kubernetes/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 ## Summary

-The Probe struct contains int32 fields that specify seconds for timeouts.
+The Probe struct contains fields that specify seconds for intervals.
-Some users would like to have timeouts less than one second.
+Some users would like to have intervals less than or slightly greater than one second.

 ## Motivation

+Better performance in the form of faster startups, more timely readiness checks...

 #### Knative

-Knative will create Pods (via Deployment) and wait for them to become `Ready` when handling an HTTP request from an end-user.
+For example, Knative will create Pods (via Deployment) and wait for them to become `Ready` when handling an HTTP request from an end-user.
 In this case, Pod readiness latency has a direct impact on HTTP request latency.
 (In the steady state, Knative will re-use an existing Pod, but this situation can happen on scale-up,